violetprotocol/mauve-deploy/README.md

 Repository that contains the code necessary for the deployment of Mauve contracts on an EVM compatible network;
 To deploy Mauve contracts, follow the steps outlined below:

+Before making this repository public, clean up the git history and remove the PK committed at (e437c05f731d092fa6db6e0818d17c223988f12d).
+It's a testnet-only address but this will prevent people from reaching out.

 ## Step-by-step

 ### Installing